jeteve/mokapot/README.md

 - Support for any boolean queries.

-- Support for prefix term matching (coming up)
+- Support for prefix matching.

 - Support for number comparison queries (coming up)